zsparal/api-documentation/source/components/testing.rst

 Testing failures
 ----------------
-Of course testing only the happy path is not sufficient and you should :doc:`handle errors <handling-errors>` as well.
+Of course testing only the happy path is not sufficient and you should :doc:`handle errors </components/handling-errors>` as well.

 This can be done by passing `magic amounts` when creating the payment.
 Depending on whether you want to trigger 3-D Secure authentication or not, this works in a different manner:

-- When you trigger 3-D Secure authentication for the test mode payment, you will have to redirect to the URL in the ``_links.checkout`` property that is returned in the :doc:`Create Payment API</reference/v2/payments-api/create-payment>` response.
+- When you trigger 3-D Secure authentication for the test mode payment, you will have to redirect to the URL in the ``_links.checkout`` property that is returned in the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>` response.
 You should then choose ``Failed`` as the final payment status.
-As a result, the requested failure reason will be present in the response of the :doc:`Get Payment API</reference/v2/payments-api/get-payment>`.
+As a result, the requested failure reason will be present in the response of the :doc:`Get payment endpoint </reference/v2/payments-api/get-payment>`.
 - When you do not trigger 3-D Secure authentication, passing the magic amount will immediately result in an API error that indicates the failure reason that was requested.